Blog

 Types of Probate for UK assets in an estate

-Applying for a Grant of Probate in England and Wales
+How to apply for a Grant of Probate in England and Wales

 Inheritance Tax

-Great care needs to be taken when dealing with estates that include overseas assets because if the deceased was domiciled in England or Wales then, Inheritance Tax will be payable on all of their worldwide assets.
+Great care needs to be taken when dealing with estates that include overseas assets because if the deceased is considered by HMRC to have been a 'long-term' resident of England and Wales then IHT may be payable on all of their worldwide assets.
+HMRC may look closely at report that is made to them to ensure that all tax has been accounted for.

 Contact us